+Employee Retention Credit.
 The ERC is a refundable tax credit for organizations that kept employees on their payrolls despite government-forced suspensions of operations or significant declines in receipts during the COVID-19 crisis in 2020 and 2021.
-Qualified employers could be eligible for thousands of dollars in assistance per retained employee for wages paid through September 30, 2021, and many groups have legitimately benefited from this credit.
-However, the availability of such significant amounts of cash is also attracting scammers eager to exploit businesses and charities that may not be eligible for the ERC.

-Speaking on a recent ECFA webinar, Michael Batts, CPA, and managing partner of Batts Morrison Wales & Lee, suggested false ERC claims could turn out to be "the biggest tax fraud scandal of all time," and the IRS is aggressively monitoring such filings.
-Organizations are ultimately responsible for their tax filings and-long after scammers disappear with their fees-they could be on the hook for payback of the credit (plus penalties) to the IRS.
+Many groups legitimately benefited from this credit, but the program also attracted scammers eager to exploit businesses and charities that may not be eligible for the ERC.
+The IRS in 2024 worked aggressively to review filings.
+Note that organizations are ultimately responsible for their tax filings and - long after scammers disappear with their fees - they could be on the hook for payback of the credit (plus penalties) to the IRS.
 More information from the IRS is available at IRS.gov/ERC.